 It allows specifying a certain number of allowed failed login attempts before the admin panel is locked, as well as how long the lockdown lasts.
 It’s advised to allow only a few failed attempts, while you can set the blockage of a particular IP address at one hour.
 This will make conducting a successful brute force attack extremely difficult, and chances are that the hacker can stop trying.

 7. Change WordPress Database Prefix

 A WordPress installation creates eleven tables in the MySQL database, with all of them having the same default prefix: wp_ (wp_options, wp_users, wp_posts, wp_comments, etc.).
-The names of the databases describe their purpose; for example, wp_posts is where your blog posts are stored while wp_users is where you can find the information about users.
+The names of the databases describe their purpose; for example, wp_posts is where your blog posts are stored while wp_users is where you can find information about users.

 Most WordPress users don’t change the prefix because they don’t know that hackers can exploit this to their advantage and get access to websites (this is called SQL injection vulnerability).
-SQL injection vulnerability provides the hacker with an ability to “inject” SQL code through an input which is accessible by users of the site and execute it using the SQL server where the eleven databases are stored.
+SQL injection vulnerability provides the hacker with the ability to “inject” SQL code through an input that is accessible by users of the site and execute it using the SQL server where the eleven databases are stored.

-To retrieve private data of website users, a hacker can enter SQL code in a sign-up form instead of the email address.
+To retrieve the private data of website users, a hacker can enter SQL code in a sign-up form instead of the email address.
 The website may execute the code and return the content inside wp_users to the hacker, thus creating all sorts of problems for the website owner.
-That is, of course, if the database table prefix is default in your website.
+That is, of course, if the database table prefix is the default in your website.

-To prevent SQL injection attack and keep your data stored in the database safe, you can change the prefix by following these steps (before you do that, though, it’s highly recommended to back up the contents of the database):
+To prevent SQL injection attacks and keep your data stored in the database safe, you can change the prefix by following these steps (before you do that, though, it’s highly recommended to back up the contents of the database):